pakeke-constructor/umg-mod-monorepo/terrain/readme.md

 -- Clientside only:
 tobj:setTopTexture("image_name")
 -- The texture for the top of the terrain
--- texture will loop by default.
+-- texture will wrap by default.

 tobj:setWallTexture("image_name2")
 -- The texture for the walls of the terrain
--- texture will loop by default.
+-- texture will wrap by default.